lemonorangelime/lemonos-prerelease/README.md

 # lemonos-prerelease
 limited LemonOS prerelease (cleaned up LemonOS occasionally receiving updates from private dev repo)

+# warning
+a lot of things are broken or unusable (such as gpu drivers which you cant actually use to do anything at the moment), so dont expect anything amazing

 # how to use
 type `make`